pantheon-systems/decoupled-kit-js/starters/gatsby-wordpress-starter/README.md

 ## Pantheon @pantheon-systems/wordpress-kit

-The Pantheon @pantheon-systems/wordpress-kit is included as a dependency in this project.
+The Pantheon `@pantheon-systems/wordpress-kit` is included as a dependency in this project.
 This allows developers to make use of utility functions to simplify the process of building and maintaining a Front-End site on Pantheon.

 The `tailwindcssPlugin` is included in this project and is used to map WordPress Block Editor styles to Tailwind styles.

-Full documentation can be found at: https://github.com/pantheon-systems/decoupled-kit-js/tree/canary/web/docs/Packages/wordpress-kit
+For more information, see
+https://github.com/pantheon-systems/decoupled-kit-js/tree/canary/web/docs/Packages/wordpress-kit

 ## Customizing the Starter